algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

  nasm pacman.asm -f bin -o "pacman.com"
 ```

-after that we will create a file bash to open DosBox and run the game
+after that we will create a file bash to open DOSBox and run the game

-We will use this command to open DosBox
+We will use this command to open DOSBox

 ```bash
 DOSBOX_BIN="/Applications/dosbox.app/Contents/MacOS/DOSBox"
 ```

-and this command to run the game directly when DosBox is open
+and this command to run the game directly when DOSBox is open

 ```bash
 dosbox -c "mount c ${BIN_DIR}" -c "pacman.com" -c "exit"